arkency/posts/posts/2017-10-23-application-service-ruby-rails-ddd.md

   * very long lock on many objects which might affect many other operations occurring at the same time
   * guaranteed all or none records processed

-Here is an example of how the balanced _one transaction per one object_ approach can be implemented.
+Here is an example of how the balanced _one transaction per one object_ approach can be implemented by grouping commands related to the same object.

 ```ruby
 class OrdersService